ChenDelong1999/RemoteCLIP/README.md

     You could get the following outputs:
     ```
     Predictions of RN50:
-    A busy airport with many aireplans.
+    A busy airport with many airplanes.
 100.0%
-    Satelite view of Hohai university.
+    Satellite view of Hohai University.
 0.0%
     A building next to a lake.
 0.0%
     Many people in a stadium.
 0.0%
     a cute cat                                 0.0%